-Have you heard about Meerkat or Periscope?
-Are you aware of live broadcasting that suddenly became the new obsession on the internet?
-Meerkat is a groundbreaking app that lets the users broadcast anything from anywhere through Twitter using his/her phone.
+If you're aware of platforms such as Meerkat or Periscope, you may be keen to know the benefits of live streaming apps for musicians.
+You may have noticed that live broadcasting has suddenly become the new obsession on the internet?
+Meerkat is a groundbreaking app that lets users broadcast anything from anywhere through Twitter using their phones.

 Now the question is, as an independent musician, what an app like Meerkat or Periscope has to offer you?
 Let’s see why you should utilize live streaming apps to advance your music career.